alpersonalwebsite/react/02_1_props.md

 };
 ```

 However, in practice, usually our data is going to be dynamic.
-Think in an input where the user introduce some value (for example message) which is going to be passed down as prop.
+Think of an input where the user introduces some value (for example message) which is going to be passed down as prop.
 We would start with an empty string (`message: ''`), then a Controlled Form would update the value of the state property (`message: 'Hola'`) what would result in... `I´m receiving...
 Hola`
 But, until your parent Component pass "something" down, different than the default empty string, the Child one will render: `I´m receiving...`
 Not a great user experience...
 I´m rendering...
 Nothing...?